3mdeb/3mdeb-secpack/keys/employees-keys/README.md

 gpg -n -q --import --import-options import-show your-name-key.asc
 ```

-If it match fingerprint received by other channel and identity was confirmed
+If it matches the fingerprint received by another channel and the identity was
-you can proceed with signing.
+confirmed, you can proceed with signing.
 First import key:

 ```shell
 gpg --import your-name-key.asc